Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 White wines:

 Domaine de Chevalier, Haut Brion and Laville Haut Brion are créme de la créme of white Bordeaux.
-All three wines were extremely aromatic and full-bodied with acacia, apple and citrus in large quantities, incredibly refined and sophisticated with fabulous nuance richness and structure, and wildly long on the palate.
+All three wines were extremely aromatic, full-bodied with acacia, apple, and citrus in large quantities, incredibly refined and sophisticated with fabulous nuance, richness, and structure, and wildly long on the palate.
 Exceptional wines.
 95-98p.

-Haut Bergey, Olivier, Pape Clement and Smith Haut Lafitte belonged each one to same high-quality class, with more power and sappiness, and less finesse than La Louviere, and were rewarded with 93p.
+Haut Bergey, Olivier, Pape Clement, and Smith Haut Lafitte belonged to the same high-quality class, with more power, sappiness, and less finesse than La Louviere, and were rewarded with 93p.

-Malartic Lagraviere and Latour Martillac resembled roughly in style about La Louviere, but were barely that intense.
+Malartic Lagraviere and Latour Martillac resembled roughly the style of La Louviere but were barely that intense.
 These are stunningly splendid wines, which truly deserve 92-93p.

 OK wine: Picque Caillou.
 86p.